2023 ZEKE Award for Systemic Change

 Existing exhibits on SDN can easily be converted to an awards submission by logging into your account, going to the exhibit you want to convert, and click the blue button at the top of the page to convert to the awards.
 You will be prompted to pay the fee at that time.

 The ZEKE Award is open to professional and amateur US and international photographers.
 SDN current staff, Board members, advisory committee members, judges, and their families are not eligible to enter.
-Previous SDN Call for Entries first-place winners in the past five years are not eligible to enter.
-There is no restriction for honorable mention winners from prior years.
+Previous ZEKE Award first-place winners in the past five years are not eligible to enter.
+There is no restriction for honorable mention winners from prior years or for winners of The America Issue.

 Scholarships are available for photographers from countries without access to credit cards or where there the submission fee would be prohibitive.
 To apply, send an email to email@example.com with an explanation of your need.
 Requests for scholarships must be received one week prior to submission deadline.